dgopsq/saleor-nextjs-storefront/README.md

 ## Getting Started

 **Requirements:**

 - An instance of the _Saleor_ backend up and running (the easiest way is probably to use [Saleor Cloud](https://cloud.saleor.io/) and its free tier)
 - The [Saleor Stripe App](https://docs.saleor.io/docs/3.x/developer/app-store/apps/stripe) installed in the dashboard

 **Follow these steps in order to execute the project correctly:**

 1. Rename the `.env.local.example` into `.env.local` and fill the `NEXT_PUBLIC_GRAPHQL_URL` environment variable with the correct URL to your GraphQL API
+2. Generate the GraphQL types using `pnpm generate:graphql`
-2. Start the project in development mode using `pnpm dev`
+3. Start the project in development mode using `pnpm dev`
-3. Open [http://localhost:3000](http://localhost:3000) with your browser
+4. Open [http://localhost:3000](http://localhost:3000) with your browser
-4. 🎉
+5. 🎉

 ## Configuration

 You can configure your storefront using the environment variables in [`src/misc/config.ts`](https://github.com/dgopsq/saleor-nextjs-base/blob/main/src/misc/config.ts).
 The only required configuration is `NEXT_PUBLIC_GRAPHQL_URL`, everything else is optional and has been documented directly in the file.